Kristina-K96/sql/02_activities/assignments/Assignment2.md

 <img src="./A2_Prompt3.jpeg" width="900">
 ```
 In both version of the CUSTOMER_ADDRESS table, there would be a column for the customer_loyalty_id and customer_addresses.
 In a type 1 table, when the customer's new address is added it will overwrite the previous address for the cutsomer - keeping the relationship between the customer and customer_address table as a 1 to 1 relationship.
-In a type 2 table, the new customer address is added as a new row.
+In a type 2 table, the new customer address is added as a new row, as well as a column to identify whether the address is the current address or not.
 In the type 2 table, the relationship between the customer and customer_address table would be a 1 to Many relationship.
 ```

 ***